Astrakhan Astrakhan Oblast, Russia Travel Guide

 Plan your day to enjoy a substantial midday meal.

-Embrace the fusion of Russian, Central Asian, and Caucasian culinary traditions for an authentic taste of Astrakhan.
+Embrace the a blend of Russian, Central Asian, and Caucasian culinary traditions for an authentic taste of Astrakhan.

-Always try the local fish dishes and seasonal watermelons for a true Astrakhan experience.
+Always taste the local fish dishes and based on the season watermelons for a true Astrakhan experience.

 Visit Bolshie Isady market for fresh produce, local snacks, and a cultural experience.